telerik/maui-docs/controls/collectionview/overview.md

 ## Key Features

 * [Selection]({%slug collectionview-selection%})&mdash;The .NET MAUI CollectionView supports both single and multiple selections.
-It also allows you to select items by using the tap and hold gestures.
+It also allows you to select items by using the tap gesture.

 * [Data Binding]({%slug collectionview-data-binding%})&mdash; The CollectionView for .NET MAUI component supports data binding in the form of path property.